Don’t Do it Yourself – Why Homemade Sunscreen Doesn’t Work

 The other ingredients play a vital role in the effectiveness and longevity of the formula and you’ve just got no assurance with a homemade sunscreen that it’ll even last over any amount of time.
 A favourite skin care enthusiast and cosmetic chemist of mine Michelle of Lab Muffin has produced a youtube video covering this topic from a cosmetic chemist’s perspective.
 She knows a lot more than me about formulation, so you should definitely go check it out!

-I hope this raised some questions for you that will make you question the legitimacy of what you see on the internet.
+I hope this raised some questions for you or your loved ones that will make you question the legitimacy of what you see on the internet.
 It’s not black and white and some people online have not done their due diligence nor have your best interests at heart.

 Thanks for reading and stay safe in the sun!